February 23, 2026

 - Pain flares after poor sleep, a stressful week, or a sudden increase in activity¹

-What helps to reduce menopause musculoskeletal pain?
+4 tactics to try and reduce menopause musculoskeletal pain

 Most women do not need a perfect plan.
 They need a realistic one they can sustain.
+Here are four simple and effective tactics you can test out for yourself in the short term.
+Consider how they impact any of your symptoms and you might find improvements right away.

-Start with strengthening exercises to support joints
+1. Start with strengthening exercises to support joints

 Strength training plays an important role during the menopause transition.
 As estrogen levels shift, muscle mass and connective tissue resilience can change.
 Resistance training can help support muscle, bone, and joint health.